 Innovation in medicine offers tremendous hope.
 But it requires similar innovation in governance—in law, policy, and ethics—for society to fully realize the fruits and avoid the pitfalls.
-For example, how can we incorporate tomorrow's AI technology into healthcare while avoiding accidental bias and discrimination?
-Can we apply insights from neuroscience to improve our criminal justice system for cases where mental illness is a factor?
-And as long as the list of tomorrow's challenges is, there are as many gaps and shortfalls in what we already have: Many Canadians die waiting for organ transplants each year yet most people are not registered donors.
-Pathogens will inevitably out-evolve our current antibiotics and we aren't developing new ones fast enough.
-The list goes on...
+For example, how can we incorporate tomorrow's AI technology into healthcare while avoiding inadvertent bias and discrimination?
+How can we apply insights from neuroscience to improve our criminal justice system for cases where mental illness is a factor?
+And as numerous as tomorrow's challenges are, there are as many gaps and shortfalls in what we already have: Many Canadians die waiting for organ transplants each year, yet most people are not registered donors.
+Pathogens will inevitably adapt to our current antibiotics and we aren't developing new ones fast enough.
+The list is long and ever evolving...

-Challenges like these have in common that they can't be solved by doctors, scientists, engineers, or policy makers alone.
-In response, the University of Ottawa Centre for Health Law, Policy and Ethics (CHLPE) aims to bridge gaps, fostering the close collaboration of different kinds of researchers and practitioners.
-We also facilitate interdisciplinary training at the graduate level.
-And we move the new ideas and evidence that comes from research into the hands of policy makers, practitioners, and the public—through our many events, blogs, sessions with government, and testimony in Parliament and the Senate.
-Based in Canada's capital, we are the largest Centre of our kind in the country, and one of the largest in the world.
+Complex challenges like these have in common that they can't be solved by physicians, scientists, engineers, or policy makers alone.
+In response, the University of Ottawa Centre for Health Law, Policy and Ethics (CHLPE) aims to bridge gaps, fostering the collaboration of different kinds of researchers and practitioners.
+We also facilitate interdisciplinary training.
+And we move new ideas and evidence from research into the hands of policy makers, practitioners, and the public—through our events, blogs, sessions with government, and testimony in Parliament and the Senate.
+With 30 core faculty drawn from a dozen disciplines, we are the largest centre of our kind in Canada and one of the largest in the world.

-Giles Holland is responsible for operations at CHLPE, including web development, graphic design, communications content, budgeting and reporting, events and conferences, videography, and other administrative operations.
+Giles Holland is responsible for operations at CHLPE, including web development, graphic design, communications, finance, events, videography, reporting, and more.
 Giles also contributes to grant writing and funding development.
-Giles has a background in physical sciences and neuroscience and in addition to his work at CHLPE he is active in software development in vision science.
+Giles has a background in physical sciences and neuroscience and in addition to his work at CHLPE he is the developer of PsychBench vision science experiment software.
 Many winters ago, Giles was a highschool science teacher.